BattletechModders/SkillBasedInit/README.md

 Some examples illustrate the interplay between Tactics and Piloting:

 * A mechwarrior with Tactics 1 and Piloting 1 increase the tonnage modifier by `((2 + 1) / 3) / 10.0 = 0.1`.
-In a 50 ton mech, their phase bounds would be `x1.1 + 0.1 = x1.2`.
+In a 50 ton mech, their phase bounds would be `x2.3 + 0.1 = x2.4`.
 * A mechwarrior with Tactics 6 and Piloting 3 increase the tonnage modifier by `((12 + 3) / 3) / 10.0 = 0.5`.
-In a 50 ton mech, their phase bounds would be `x1.1 + 0.5 = x1.6`.
+In a 50 ton mech, their phase bounds would be `x2.3 + 0.5 = x2.8`.
 * A mechwarrior with Tactics 10 and Piloting 1 increase the tonnage modifier by `((20 + 2) / 3) / 10.0 = 0.7`.
-In a 50 ton mech, their phase bounds would be `x1.1 + 1.0 = x2.1`.
+In a 50 ton mech, their phase bounds would be `x2.3 + 1.0 = x3.3`.
 * A mechwarrior with Tactics 1 and Piloting 10 increase the tonnage modifier by `((2 + 10) / 3) / 10.0 = 0.4`.
-In a 50 ton mech, their phase bounds would be `x1.1 + 0.4 = x1.5`.
+In a 50 ton mech, their phase bounds would be `x2.3 + 0.4 = x2.7`.

 ### Impact of Piloting

 Many battlefield conditions reduce your initiative.
 Your piloting skill reduces the impact of these effects by 5% for each point of the skill.
 A mechwarrior with piloting 5 would reduce any effect by 25%, to a minimum of -1.
-This is especially important when knocked down or meleed, both of which impose significant penalties that can completely shatter your plan of action.
+This reduction is applied to knockdown, when your movement is crippled, or when the mech is shutdown or prone.

 ### Impact of Guts